A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

-We adopt the standard definition of a fluctuation as the deviation of a single realization of a random variable from its mean value \cite{GIBBS}.
-Accordingly, the two distributions are connected through the distribution of the system's statistical entropy (Eq.~(\ref{eq:Pi})).
-This implies that once the energy levels of the system are specified, along with their dependence on the control parameter $\lambda$, and once their relaxation dynamics toward equilibrium are characterized as a function of $\xi$, the extended canonical distribution can be driven out of equilibrium by the applied work protocol.
-This, in turn, governs the evolution of the occupation probabilities (or statistical entropies), which encode the distributions of both the stochastic work and the stochastic uncompensated heat in the system.
-In particular, taking the average of the two fluctuations introduced above reveals that their mean values vanish simultaneously with $\overline{\int{\delta S_i}}=0$ whereas the mean values of work and uncompensated heat obey the second law of thermodynamics, following $\overline{W_i} - \overline{Q'_i} = \Delta F^{eq}$.
-In conclusion, the extended canonical probability distribution fully determines the distributions of both work and uncompensated heat throughout the entire transformation from an initial equilibrium state $\{A\}$ to a final equilibrium state $\{B\}$, as prescribed by the work protocol.
-Fig. 4 schematically illustrates the respective distributions of work and uncompensated heat of Clausius.
+We adopt the standard definition of a fluctuation as the deviation of a random variable from its mean value \cite{GIBBS}.
+Accordingly, the two fluctuations are connected through the extended canonical distribution (Eq.~(\ref{eq:Pi0})) with $S=-k_{B}\ln P$.
+For a system with discrete energy levels, this means that once the energy spectrum is specified together with its dependence on the control parameter $\lambda$, and once the relaxation dynamics toward equilibrium are characterized for the variable $\xi$, the extended canonical probability distribution can be driven out of equilibrium by the applied work protocol.
+This, in turn, governs the evolution of the occupation probabilities (or statistical entropies), which encode the fluctuations of both the random work and the random uncompensated heat in the system.
+In particular, taking the average of the two fluctuations introduced above reveals that their mean values vanish simultaneously with $\overline{\int{\delta S}}=0$ whereas the mean values of work and uncompensated heat obey the second law of thermodynamics, following $\overline{W} - \overline{Q'} = \Delta F^{eq}$.
+In conclusion, the extended canonical probability distribution fully determines the fluctuations of both work and uncompensated heat throughout the entire transformation from an initial equilibrium state $\{A\}$ to a final equilibrium state $\{B\}$, as prescribed by the work protocol.
+Figure~4 schematically illustrates the respective fluctuations of the random work and the random uncompensated heat of Clausius around their mean values.